City of Victoria: 2023 – Q1

 CSD’s new General Investigation Section (GIS) has resulted in quicker action on files that required investigative work, with dedicated investigators taking on complex files seven days per week.
 GIS officers had multiple significant files in Q1 ranging from search warrants that resulted in the seizure of multiple loaded firearms, kilograms of controlled substances and hundreds of thousands of dollars of stolen merchandise to the location and arrest of a high-risk offender arrested outside a school.
 More details on these files are below.

-Another key success of 2023’s first quarter has been the launch of the Co-Responder Team.
+Another key success of 2023’s first quarter has been the launch of the Co-Response Team.
 VicPD, in partnership with Island Health launched the Co-Response Team (CRT) which is a central response resource for calls involving presumed mental health issues.
 Part of the restructured CSD, this new program pairs a registered mental health clinician with a police officer to respond together to calls for service in Victoria and Esquimalt that involve a significant mental health component.

 This team is already having a significant positive impact.
 They have handled approximately 250 files as primary investigators in Q1, 38 of which resulted in hospital admissions.